 As for Thomas’s ‘79 letter to the Journal, I believe this was a clear-cut case of a nice guy throwing himself onto the proverbial grenade for his friend.
 Conway had been suffering for a long time under the burden of this and I think Thomas just wanted to help lift that burden from him by taking on the responsibility for the storyline himself.
 I do find it impossible to believe Thomas came up with the idea of killing Gwen and then gave it to Gerry to carry out, as this would run contrary to everything I ever read about Thomas and his tenure as editor-in-chief.

 By all accounts, Thomas was not a heavy-handed boss.
 Quite the opposite, in fact.
 As a writer himself, he was loathe to interfere in the work of other writers on his staff, just as a matter of principle (in much the same way Stan Lee didn’t want to impose his own will onto his writers).
-It’s just not remotely believable that he would dictate such a major storyline to Conway like that.
+It’s just not remotely believable to me that he would dictate such a major storyline to Conway like that.
 Also, at the time, Thomas was simply too busy running the whole operation to micromanage anyone else.
 Based on everything I’ve read, Marvel was a real house of chaos back then.

 Reality vs. Fiction